562 attributed reviews in the last 3 years

 Note that everything shown above applies equally to SQL Server and other connection strings!

-We run classroom-based and online SSIS courses which cover how to set up dynamic connection strings (and much more besides!), as well as a three-day fast-track SSIS course.
+We run a two-day basic SSIS course which covers how to set up dynamic connection strings (and much more besides!), as well as a three-day fast-track SSIS course.
 We will consider running these as online training if you have a group of people from the same company.
 You can see all of our SSIS courses here.